bashtage/arch/doc/source/univariate/forecasting.rst

 Understanding Forecast Output
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Any call to :py:meth:`~arch.univariate.base.ARCHModelResult.forecast` returns a
+Any call to :meth:`~arch.univariate.base.ARCHModelResult.forecast` returns a
-:py:class:`~arch.univariate.base.ARCHModelForecast` object with has 3 core
+:class:`~arch.univariate.base.ARCHModelForecast` object with has 3 core
 attributes and 1 which may be useful when using simulation- or bootstrap-based
 forecasts.